aki4masaki/youtube_sum/README.md

 ### Introduction

-This is youtube summarization (speech to text) tweeting machine.\n For Google colab.\n
+This is youtube summarization (speech to text) tweeting machine.
+For Google colab.

 Japanese version.
 If you need English ver, you can change lang at [YouyakuMan](https://github.com/neilctwu/YouyakuMan).

 ```
 -lang en